-This certification covers the following configuration of the TOE:
+This certification covers the following configurations of the TOE:

-TCOS Identity Card Version 1.0 Release 1/ SLE78CLX1440P configured as described in the Administrator Guidance [12] provided with the TOE.
-The certified file system for the TCOS Identity Card Version 1.0 Release 1/ SLE78CLX1440P has the version '01'.
-The initialisation and personalisation agent can use the "Format" command to read out the chip information and identify the chip.
+The TOE test configuration is defined by the notation: TCOS Identity Card Version 1.0 Re-lease 2/SLE78CLX1440P and configured as described in the 'Administrator's Guidance' [10] provided with the TOE.
+The certified file system for the TCOS Identity Card Version 1.0 Release 2/SLE78CLX1440P has the version '01'.
+The initialisation and personalisation agent can use the 'Format' command to read out the chip information and identify the chip.
+The following table describes the evaluated configuration:

 SLE78CLX1440P

 Chip Manufacturer '05'

 Chip Type 'A0'

 Card Type '0A'

 OS Version '01'

 OS Release Number 'B3'

-(Pre-) completion code version '21'
+(Pre-) completion code version '22'

 File System Version '01'